JRWaugh/DJISimulatorDemo/README.md

 ## Using ROS
 ### Subscribing to Images from App
-If roscore is not already running, open a new Terminal and enter
+If roscore is not already running, open a new terminal and enter
 ```shell
 roscore
 ```